rdiess/LAMP/lampArticle.md

 <br />
 <p>
-After that, you're ready to view your host's metrics in real-time via the Datadog dashboard: go to Infrastructure, HostMap, and click on the system panel that appears after your host has been selected.
+Now you're ready to view your host's metrics in real-time via the Datadog dashboard: go to Infrastructure, HostMap, and click on the system panel that appears after your host has been selected.

 <figure>